ONLYOFFICE/office-js-api/Cell/ApiDocument/Methods/RemoveElement.md

 # RemoveElement

-Removes an element using the position specified.
+Removes an element using the position specified.<br>Inherited From: [ApiDocumentContent#RemoveElement](../../ApiDocumentContent/Methods/RemoveElement.md)

 ## Syntax

-expression.
+expression.RemoveElement(nPos);

 `expression` - A variable that represents a [ApiDocument](../ApiDocument.md) class.